 Philosopher’s Path in Kyoto

-The ideal spot for some quiet thinking or to enjoy the 4 seasons of Japan, the Philosopher's Path is beloved by tourists and locals alike.
-FInd out how you can enjoy this wonderful little corner in Kyoto!
+The ideal spot for some quiet thinking and to enjoy the 4 seasons of Japan, the Philosopher's Path is beloved by tourists and locals alike.
+Find out how you can enjoy this wonderful little corner in Kyoto!

 Kyoto station is not just a place to catch the train, as there is plenty to see and do besides arriving and departing.
 Find out what makes Kyoto station worth visiting during your Japan tour!

-Kibune is in the northern part of Kyoto.
-The long and narrow area lies along the Kibune River.
-You can visit the famous Kifune Shrine, hiking to Kurama Temple over the mountain or enjoy lunch at the restaurant made on the river during your Japan tour.
+Kibune is a riverside area in the northern part of Kyoto.
+You can visit the famous Kifune Shrine, hike to Kurama Temple over the mountain, or enjoy lunch at one of the riverside open restaurants.

-One of the oldest shrines in Kyoto is located in the famous Gion district in Kyoto, the Yasaka Shrine, founded more than 1350 years ago, stands out for its great beauty and its great buildings.
+One of the oldest shrines in Kyoto is located in the famous Gion district in Kyoto.
+The Yasaka Shrine stands out for its great beauty and interesting historical architecture.

 If you don't have the budget to see Kyoto's geisha in action in an actual tea house, Gion Corner in the Gion district is a must-visit on your trip to Kyoto to get a great overview of traditional Japanese performing arts.